 Checking a known VPN blacklist

 Most streaming platforms keep a list of IP addresses belonging to known VPN services.
-This kind of blocking tends to be more effective against free VPNs or those with small networks since it’s a dead giveaway when the same IP address is used to log into hundreds of Netflix accounts in a single 24-hour period.
+This kind of IP blocking tends to be more effective against free VPNs or those with small networks since it’s a dead giveaway when the same IP address is used to log into hundreds of Netflix accounts in a single 24-hour period.

 Blocking traffic from specific ports